SAS Thread - images - XMM-Newton

 Fig.2: Result of applying eimageget to the EPIC-pn science exposure.
 Images correspond to the lowest energy range, 0.2-0.5 keV.
 From top lef to bottom right; science exposure image, scaled Out-of-Time exposure image, scaled Filter Wheel Close exposure image, and exposure map.

-The plotting scale of the first three images is the same, so images can be visually compared direclty.
+The plotting scale of the first three images is the same, so images can be visually compared directly.

 which will set all of its parameters to their default value.
 Several intermediate step files are created, but the final product is a file per energy range used.
 In this example, the final 5 files produced follow this naming convention:

-Where, as before, [0-4] indicates the different energy ranges used.
+Where, as before, [0-4] indicate the different energy ranges used.
 The corresponding images are shown in Fig.3.

 Fig.3: Results of applying eimagecombine to the EPIC science exposure produced by eimageget.
 The figure shows from top lef to bottom right the final background-subtracted, vignetting-corrected, and smoothed image of the combine EPIC (pn, MOS1 and MOS2) exposures for the five energy ranges considered (0.2-0.5, 0.5-1.0, 1.0-2.0, 2.0-4.5 and 4.5-12.0 keV).
 The plotting scale of all the images is the same, so images can be visually compared direclty